Documentation

 SDF (Structure-Data File)

 A file format for storing molecular structures with optional data fields.
-LatticeZero accepts SDF files as input for scoring and can export results in SDF format.
+LatticeZero accepts SDF files as input for scoring and can export results in SDF format with scores in molecule properties.

 Strain